mintDan/MonteCarlo/README.md

 The probability is calculated by comparing areas here, so in theory only linearly distributed points can be used, I think.
 To use different distributions, one must use the traditional method as adapted from standard numerical integration.

-This script uses importance sampling with distributions seen in the legend, and the result of their integration.
+The script MCint3.py uses importance sampling with distributions seen in the legend, and the result of their integration.
 For this function, the integral is 333.33... analytically.

 ![MCint.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/MCis.png)